-Yarmouth is a diverse town, full of vibrant local businesses, and its restaurants are no exception.
-Some of our favorite restaurants have been in business for decades, serving Cape Cod favorites and new twists on tradition; others are brand new chef-owned with modern menus to please even the most discriminating palate.
+Yarmouth is a diverse town full of vibrant local businesses, and its restaurants are no exception.
+Some of our favorites have been in business for decades, serving Cape Cod classics and new twists on tradition; others are brand new, chef-owned establishments, with modern menus to please even the most discriminating palate.

 For a full list of Yarmouth Chamber of Commerce dining options, please click here.

 No foodie trend is more important right now than the “All Day Brunch,” and Yarmouth has several great spots where you can indulge your inner hipster, where every day feels like Sunday, and you can enjoy your poached eggs and avocado toast well after noon.
 The Hearth and Kettle and Keltic Kitchen have done this for years, and we’re happy to see the many restaurants extending their breakfast menu hours to accommodate the happy brunchers.
 New restaurant Y’all’s Wicked Kitchen, Ann and Fran’s have some creative dishes that might even make you try something new.

 Cape Cod Foodies Favorite: Blueberry Ricotta Pancakes at Ann and Fran’s Kitchen, or the Buckwheat Waffle if you eat a gluten-free diet.

 What’s better than discovering a great new restaurant to brag about to your friends?
 Thanks to a wave of new chefs and restaurateurs coming to Yarmouth, we have some exciting new places for you to try.
 We’re rooting for the newcomers at Y’all’s Wicked Kitchen, Bashful Tarte Bakery, Ella’s Bakery Sandwich and Ice Cream Shop, Caffe Gelato Bertini, and new owners at Mary’s Lil Caboose.